 “Participants, label Angel’s database as classified immediately.

 Angel, please continue.”

-“About three years ago, while visiting a large Chicago software development house, Chicago Digital Consultants in Hines, I became aware that this company had elements of organized crime within its staff; specifically, members of the reconstituted Albanian mob.
-That’s when I started my campaign to investigate them and to interfere with some of their activities.
+“About three years ago, while visiting a large Chicago software development house, Chicago Cyber Engineering in Hines, I realized that this company had organized crime elements within its staff, specifically members of the reconstituted Albanian mob.
+That’s when I started my campaign to investigate them and interfere with some of their activities.

-This individual, Doctor Lewis Morton, whose photograph I am displaying, is CEO of this company and is a nationally recognized expert on cybersecurity.
+This individual, Doctor Lewis Morton, whose photograph I am displaying, is the CEO of this company and a nationally recognized cybersecurity expert.

-The image now on your screens is Imer Bisha, co-owner, and son of a jailed mobster; they run on paper, a legitimate business, doing software development for many Fortune 500 corporations.
+The image now on your screens is Imer Bisha, co-owner, and son of a jailed mobster.

+They run on paper, a legitimate business, doing software development for many Fortune 500 corporations.

-CDC utilizes a Huawei OceanStor Dorado V18 All-Flash Storage System supercomputer connected to the Internet using a Spectrum fiber-optic service.
+CCE utilizes a Samsung Pulsar All-Flash Storage System supercomputer connected to the Internet using an AT&T Communications fiber-optic service.

 I have penetrated this supercomputer using an exploit that I will describe shortly.

-I was surprised to discover that CDC’s security department was using city surveillance cameras to assist in running criminal operations, such as organizing drug distribution, targeting protection rackets, sex trafficking, and murdering policemen.”
+I was surprised to discover that CCE’s security department was using city surveillance cameras to assist in running criminal operations, such as organizing drug distribution, targeting protection rackets, sex trafficking, and murdering policemen.”

 “Angel, let me interrupt,” Carolina said.
-“We rigorously check the FBI and CIA computer systems for viruses and malware infections every day.
+“We rigorously check the FBI and CIA computer systems daily for viruses and malware infections.
 As of this morning, our systems are safe.”

 “I’m about to prove you wrong.

 This folder is a copy of Doctor Morton’s exploit with the code he developed.
 Note that it’s a modern variant of the Spectre and Meltdown attacks first seen thirty-five years ago.

 Basically, he’s triggering a rare anomaly in the core’s branch predictor circuits.
 My measurements are that it takes no longer than seventeen seconds to trigger this anomaly in a busy computer core.
-Using this path, he can insert a branch to his code in executive mode, and it’s game over.
+Using this path, Morton can insert a branch to his code in executive mode, and it’s game over.
 You’ve been had.”

 “OK, you’re saying, Angel, that he’s in our systems, and we don’t realize it.
 Correct?”
 Carolina inquired.

 “Yes.
-I’ve made a complete C++ class with all Morton’s tools and a helpful graphic application that I built to exercise his exploit.
+I’ve created a C++ class with all of Morton’s tools, plus a helpful graphic application I built to exercise his exploit.
 Here, Doctor Hendon, you can run the demonstration yourself.”

 “Please call me Carolina today, Angel.”